WhitehillGroup/new-support/docs/turnstiles/installation.md

 ---

 === 1.
 Insert your file.
-This product doesn't use Axon licensing, meaning it can be inserted via [Toolbox](https://create.roblox.com/store/asset/6821432149/KONE-Turnstiles) directly in Studio.
+This product doesn't use Axon licensing, it means it can be inserted via [Toolbox](https://create.roblox.com/store/asset/6821432149/KONE-Turnstiles) directly in Studio.
 ===

 === 2.
 Placement & Positioning.